PUMPKIN PESTO

 • Chopper

-• In a large pan, heat a drizzle of extra virgin olive oil.
+• In a large pan, heat a splash of extra virgin olive oil.
 Add the pumpkin cubes and a pinch of salt.
-Cover with a lid, lower the heat and let it cook for about 7-8 minutes, or until the pumpkin is tender and falls apart easily.
-If necessary, add a splash of water to prevent it from sticking to the bottom.
+Cover with a lid, lower the heat and cook for about 7–8 minutes, or until the pumpkin is tender and falls apart easily.
+If necessary, add a splash of water so it doesn’t stick to the bottom.

-• While the pumpkin cools, put the walnuts, grated cheese, and chopped garlic in a chopper.
-Blend for a few moments until you get a coarse grind.
+• While the pumpkin cools slightly, put the walnuts, grated cheese and the garlic (cut into pieces) in a food chopper.
+Pulse for a few moments until you get a coarse mixture.

-• Add the cooked and cooled pumpkin, the 70 g of extra virgin olive oil, and another pinch of salt.
-Blend everything until you get a smooth and homogeneous cream.
-If you prefer a more rustic texture, you can blend for less time.
+• Add the cooked, warm pumpkin, the 5 tbsp of extra virgin olive oil and another pinch of salt.
+Blend everything until you obtain a smooth, homogeneous cream.
+If you prefer a chunkier texture, blend for less time.

 • Drain the pasta al dente directly into the pan where you cooked the pumpkin.
-Add the pesto and a ladle of cooking water to make it even creamier.
-Mix everything well off the heat to combine the flavors.
+Add the pesto and a ladle of pasta cooking water to make it even creamier.
+Stir everything well off the heat to combine the flavors.

-• Serve the pasta immediately and, for an extra crunchy touch, garnish each dish with some chopped walnuts.
+• Serve the pasta immediately and, for an extra crunchy touch, garnish each plate with a few broken walnut pieces.

 Notes on Ingredients and Substitutions

-Pumpkin: For this recipe, a sweet and mealy pumpkin like Delica, Butternut, or Mantovana is ideal.
-If you can’t find it, any variety will do, as long as it’s not too watery.
+Pumpkin: For this recipe a sweet, mealy pumpkin is ideal, such as Delica, Butternut or Mantovana.
+If you can’t find these, any variety will do as long as it’s not too watery.

-Walnuts: You can replace walnuts with almonds, cashews, or pine nuts to vary the flavor.
-Almonds will give a more delicate taste, while pine nuts will make the pesto more similar to the traditional Ligurian one.
+Walnuts: You can replace walnuts with almonds, cashews or pine nuts to vary the flavor.
+Almonds give a milder taste, while pine nuts will make the pesto more similar to traditional Ligurian pesto.

-Cheese: For a fully plant-based version, you can replace the grated cheese with 2 tablespoons of nutritional yeast flakes or a cashew-based vegan cheese.
+Cheese: For a fully plant-based version, replace the grated cheese with 2 tablespoons of nutritional yeast flakes or with a cashew-based vegan cheese.

-Garlic: If you don’t like the strong flavor of raw garlic, you can blanch it for a few minutes or omit it altogether.
+Garlic: If you don’t like the strong taste of raw garlic, you can blanch it for a few minutes or omit it altogether.

 Storage

-Pumpkin pesto keeps in the fridge for 3-4 days, sealed in an airtight jar and covered with a layer of extra virgin olive oil on top.
+Store the pumpkin pesto in the refrigerator for 3–4 days in an airtight jar, covering the surface with a thin layer of extra virgin olive oil.
 It can also be frozen in ice cube trays or small glass jars.
 Once thawed, just add a little oil and stir.

 Alternatives and Variations

-Pumpkin and speck pesto: If you’re not vegetarian, try adding 50 g of crispy speck cubes at the end when you mix the pasta.
+Pumpkin pesto with speck: If you are not vegetarian, try adding 50 g (about 1.8 oz) of crispy diced speck at the end when you toss the pasta.

-Pumpkin and sage: Add 4-5 fresh sage leaves to the chopper along with the pumpkin.
-It will give a unique and autumnal aroma and flavor.
+Pumpkin and sage: Add 4–5 fresh sage leaves to the chopper together with the pumpkin.
+It will give a unique, autumnal aroma and flavor.

-Pumpkin and ricotta pesto: For an even creamier texture, you can add 50 g of fresh cow’s milk ricotta in the blender along with the pumpkin.
+Pumpkin and ricotta: For an even silkier texture, you can add 50 g (about 1.8 oz) of fresh cow’s ricotta in the blender along with the pumpkin.

-Pumpkin and hazelnuts: Replace walnuts with 2.8 oz of toasted hazelnuts for a more intense flavor.
+Pumpkin and hazelnuts: Replace the walnuts with 80 g (about 3 oz) of toasted hazelnuts for a more intense flavor.

-This pesto is a real “joker” in the kitchen.
-It’s perfect for dressing any type of pasta, both long and short, but it’s also fantastic for filling:
+This pesto is a real kitchen “wildcard.”
+It’s perfect for dressing any type of pasta, long or short, but it’s also fantastic as a filling:

-Bruschetta and crostini: Spread the pesto on slices of toasted bread and finish with some fresh rosemary.
+Bruschetta and crostini: Spread the pesto on toasted bread slices and finish with a little fresh rosemary.

-Main courses: It can accompany a pork roast or a steamed chicken breast in an original way.
+Main dishes: It can accompany a pork roast or a steamed chicken breast in an original way.

 Origins and History of the Recipe

-Pesto, in its most famous version, has roots in Ligurian tradition, but the idea of turning vegetables into a creamy sauce is not new.
+Pesto, in its most famous form, has roots in Ligurian tradition, but the idea of turning vegetables into a creamy sauce is certainly not new.
 This particular recipe was created as a creative tribute to autumn and its most iconic flavors.
-It combines the versatility of pesto with the sweetness and warmth of pumpkin, a humble ingredient rich in history, used for centuries worldwide.
-This pesto, while not having ancient origins, represents the modern evolution of cuisine that adapts to the seasons and today’s speed and taste needs.
+It combines the versatility of pesto with the sweetness and warmth of pumpkin, a humble ingredient with a long history, used for centuries around the world.
+Although this pesto does not have centuries-old origins, it represents the modern evolution of cuisine that adapts to the seasons and today’s needs for speed and flavor.

 • 1.
-Can I use raw pumpkin for pesto?
+Can I use raw pumpkin for the pesto?

-No, for this recipe it’s essential to cook the pumpkin.
-Cooking makes it soft, sweet, and more digestible, essential elements for the creaminess and final flavor of the pesto.
+No, for this recipe it is essential to cook the pumpkin.
+Cooking makes it soft, sweet and easier to digest—key elements for the creaminess and final flavor of the pesto.

 • 2.
 Does the pesto oxidize and turn dark?

-Oxidation is a natural process, but this pesto tends to remain a nice orange color.
-If you store it in the fridge, make sure to cover it well with a layer of extra virgin olive oil on the surface to preserve the color and taste.
+Oxidation is a natural process, but this pesto tends to retain a nice orange color.
+If you store it in the fridge, make sure to cover it well with a layer of extra virgin olive oil on the surface to preserve color and taste.

 • 3.
 How can I make the pesto lighter?